zhuxinyu2468/2023-Phase-2/README.md

 # 2023 Phase 2

+## What I have done
+Please see the data-science division that includes credit-risk(classification) and salary(regression)

 Welcome to Phase 2 of the 2023 MSA programme!
 This year, Phase 2 consists of two components:

 1. Technical